eclizs/AOL_DS/README.md

 5. Exit\n

 •	If user choose menu 1 (“Release a new slang word”), then the program will:\n o	Ask the user to input the new slang word.
-Validate that the slang word must be more than 1 character and contains no space. o	Ask the user to input the description (meaning) of the new word.
-Validate that the description must be more than 1 word. o	Store the new released slang word to a Trie data structure along with its description.
+Validate that the slang word must be more than 1 character and contains no space.\n o	Ask the user to input the description (meaning) of the new word.
+Validate that the description must be more than 1 word.\n o	Store the new released slang word to a Trie data structure along with its description.\n